Robotics Engineering - B.S.

 |9 credits selected from 1000-4999 numbered offerings within the university||9|

-Students that do not place in MATH1040 Calculus I will need to take an extra course(s), MATH1020 Fundamentals of Algebra and/or MATH1030 Precalculus, as prerequisite; depending on placement.
-If needed this may count as an A&S or Free elective.
+Students that do not place in MATH1040 Calculus I, will need to take an extra course(s), MATH1020 Fundamentals of Algebra, and/or MATH1030 Precalculus, as prerequisite(s).
+If needed one, or both, will count as an A&S elective(s).

 D Directed Experiential Education (DEE) opportunities are based on project availability with community partners and student eligibility.
 For more information, visit Experiential Education & Career Services (EE&CS).